iotinga/react-native-ble-library/README.md

 #### Repeated write

 Simply call the `write()` function.
-If the length of the data you are writing is greater than the chunk size (default: 512 bytes) then the write is split into multiple reads with this algorithm:
+If the length of the data you are writing is greater than the chunk size (default: 512 bytes) then the write is split into multiple reads with this algorithm in pseudo-code:

 ```js
 while (written < data.length) {